 Exercise isn’t always about doing a planned workout with set moves and reps, it’s about getting your body moving and increasing your heart rate.
 Take some time to get outdoors and do things you enjoy like hiking, swimming, walking, biking, even gardening etc.

 If you’re feeling more adventurous, try something new.
-Get a few friends together and go for a hike or kayaking.
+Get a few friends together and go for a hike or kayaking or using a chopper bike could be quite an experience.
 You may even find a new hobby you enjoy that you never would have tried before.
 By using activities you enjoy to exercise, it increases your chances of sticking with it in the long run.

 3. Community Activities